Analysis | AstraZeneca Can Justify Its $39 Billion Splashout

 The British pharmaceutical group has gained prominence this year for its partnership with Oxford University to test, manufacture and distribute a vaccine against Covid-19.
 But its commercial prospects rest on an enviable stable of oncology, cardiovascular and respiratory drugs.
-AstraZeneca’s pipeline gives it an usually strong growth profile.
+AstraZeneca’s pipeline gives it an unusually strong growth profile.
 Cash flow has been building and it’s on track to pay its dividend next year without having to borrow to do so – at long last.

 Why potentially damage all that with a left-field acquisition?
 Alexion opens a new therapeutic channel for AstraZeneca when there’s no obvious need to do so.
 The risk is that the deal dilutes the growth story.
 AstraZeneca’s revenue is expected to be 33% higher in 2024 than in 2021, according to estimates compiled by Bloomberg.
 Alexion’s top line isn’t forecast to grow that fast.